 Beware of frauds and scams promising high-paying jobs while studying in Japan

-"You'll be able to earn JPY 200,000 to 300,000 a month working at a part-time job while studying in Japan; you'll be able to cover your school and living expenses and send money home." ⇒× This is not possible.
-(The average is around JPY 57,000 (USD518))
+"With the ability to earn 200,000 to 300,000 yen a month at part-time jobs while studying in Japan, students can pay for school and living expenses and also send money home." ⇒ False: This is not possible.
+As noted above, the average for such monthly earnings is around 59,000 yen (413USD).